 Of volcanic origin, the lake encircles stunning volcanoes.
 Its shores overflow with charming and quaint towns like Santiago Atitlán, with its flourishing indigenous culture.
 San Marcos is the perfect refuge for those who want to connect to the cosmic energy of the lake.
 There’s plenty to do from feeding coatis at the Reserva Natural de Atitlán in Panajachel and paragliding in Santa Catarina Palopó.
 And don’t forget to kayak in Santa Cruz La Laguna or visit the pottery makers in San Antonio Palopó.

 About 5 hours from Guatemala City, Rio Dulce (Sweet River) connects the largest lake in Guatemala with the Caribbean coast.
-Take a boat ride to experience the natural beauty along the river shores.
+Take an enchanting boat ride through Rio Dulce to experience the natural beauty along the shores.
 There are few roads in the area, and the river is the primary means of transport.
 It is also a way of life for those living there.
 From the spectacular Boquerón canyon and the hot springs at Finca Paraiso to the wildlife, you will find that Rio Dulce is one of the most beautiful destinations in Guatemala.

 Rio Dulce is also the home of one of the oldest Spanish Colonial forts in the area, the Castillo de San Felipe de Lara.
 It was built in 1644 at the entrance of Lake Izabal.
 This historical site is one you should not miss.
 The city of Livingston, where the river meets the Gulf of Honduras, offers a unique look into the Garifuna culture.
 It is the best opportunity to sample the delicious traditional Caribbean dishes unique to this area.